Student Aid and Scholarships Policy

 Because of limited funding, Penn State cannot meet the full demonstrated financial need of all students.
 Students and their families have the primary responsibility for paying tuition and other costs.
 Education loans comprise the largest percentage of all available student aid.

 Federal and State Student Aid Programs

-As is the case at many colleges and universities in the United States education loans are the primary source of student aid at Penn State.
-Each year, approximately 79 percent of Penn State undergraduate students with financial aid receive loans to pay for their education.
+Education loans are the primary source of student aid at Penn State.
+Each year, the majority of Penn State undergraduate students receives a loan to help pay for their education.

 For most students, federal education loans will be the only form of assistance available.

-In addition to the loans available to students, parents who request additional assistance from Penn State for their students will be directed to consider the federal Direct Parent PLUS Loan.
-Parents who qualify for this program based on United State citizenship and credit-worthiness can borrow up to the full cost of attendance minus any aid awarded to their student.
+Besides the loans available to students, parents who request additional assistance will be directed to consider the federal Parent Loan Program (PLUS).
+Parents who qualify for this program can borrow up to the cost of attendance minus any aid to their student.

 For out of state students, the total borrowed in parent loans can range up to $100,000 or more if required for four years of enrollment; this is the case where families must finance the entire cost.